Navigating with Annealing Guidance Scale in Diffusion Space: Experiments and Results

 We conduct a quantitative evaluation on the MSCOCO 2017 validation set by generating 5,000 images per model using identical seeds.
 Image quality is assessed using FID~\cite{heusel2018ganstrainedtimescaleupdate} and the recently proposed FD-DINOv2~\cite{oquab2024dinov2learningrobustvisual}, while prompt alignment is measured via CLIP similarity~\cite{radford2021learningtransferablevisualmodels}.

-To visualize the trade-off between image quality and prompt alignment at commonly used CFG guidance scales (\( w \geq 7.5 \)), we plot FID vs. CLIP and FD-DINOv2 vs. CLIP in Figure~\ref{fig:metrics_curves}.
-As shown, APG does not improve over CFG across these metrics, while CFG++ provides gains only in the FID/CLIP space.
-In contrast, our method consistently enhances both alignment and image quality, outperforming all baselines across both evaluation criterias.
+To visualize the trade-off between image quality and prompt alignment at commonly used CFG guidance scales (\( w \geq 7.5 \)), we plot FID vs. CLIP in Fig.~\ref{fig:metrics_curves}, and DINOv2 vs. CLIP in Fig.\ifthenelse{\boolean{acm}} { 12 } { ~\ref{fig:fd_dino_curves} }of the supplement.
+As shown, APG doesn't improve over CFG across these metrics, while CFG++ provides gains only in the FID/CLIP space.
+In contrast, our method consistently enhances both alignment and image quality, outperforming all baselines across evaluation criteria.

 For direct comparison, we select multiple operating points of our scheduler by varying $\lambda$, and match each to the closest configuration of CFG, CFG++, or APG in terms of FD-DINOv2.
 Table~\ref{tab:subset_metric_comparison} reports the corresponding FID, CLIP similarity, and additionally ImageReward~\cite{xu2023imagerewardlearningevaluatinghuman} for human-preference, and precision and recall~\cite{kynkaanniemi2019improved} for quality and diversity respectively.
 Across all settings, our scheduler achieves the lowest FID, the highest CLIP similarity, and consistently outperforms baselines in recall at higher guidance strengths.
 Notably, it also attains the highest ImageReward in two out of four matched configurations.
-A full table including FD-DINOv2 scores, and implementation details for evaluation is provided in the supplementary material.
+A full table including FD-DINOv2 scores, and implementation details for the evaluations are provided in Sec.\ifthenelse{\boolean{acm}} { A.4 } { ~\ref{sec:metrics_calc} }of the supplement.